Choicelin/vue-load-script-plus/README.md

 // are in a status of 500 or 301 etc.You can use my unblocking method to
 // load all script tags.This method will load all scripts, and resolve or
 // reject after the last one are loaded.None of the scripts would be
-// blocked, all of them would be loaded whether they in a status of 500
+// blocked, all of them would be loaded whether they are in a status of 500
 // or 301 or etc.

 const arr = [